 - During last 20 minutes of cooking, remove the foil to brown the top of the ribs.

-Have you ever made beef short ribs?
+Have you ever made grass-fed beef short ribs?
 They’re a dish that’s frequently on upscale restaurant menus, but people shy away from making at home.
 It might be because the cut isn’t always pre-packaged at the supermarket.
 But trust me, it’s worth chatting up your butcher to get short ribs.

 For starters, the meat is less expensive than “fancier” steaks and tenderloins, so you can often get a good deal on it.
 And, unlike my grass-fed steak recipe, which is best cooked for the shortest amount of time you can stand, beef short ribs really benefit from a longer cooking time.
 With minimal effort, you’ll have juicy, fall-off-the-bone meat, which is ideal for cold winter nights and hearty meals.